Self-Driving Cars: Will They Replace Humans Behind the Wheel?

 200 Legal Blog Articles: Personal Injury, Bankruptcy & More

-We have now posted 200 legal blog articles at the Law Offices of Andrew D. Myers.
+When we hit the benchmark of our first 200 legal blog articles at the Law Offices of Andrew D. Myers, we indexed them.
 Blogging presents everyone with the opportunity to become part of the internet.
-Here, though, we focus on the areas of the law that we practice, we know about and we care about.
-We often post information based […]
+Here, though, we focus on the areas of the law that we practice, we know […]

 Drone Regulations Proposed

 Drone regulations proposed by the Federal Aviation Administration now await public comment.
 This post has been updated.
 In 2016 the FAA issued sweeping new guidelines for commercial drone use, summarized here.
 Those changes followed 2015 FAA rules requiring registration of private drones.
 Click here for update.
-However this earlier article provides background on the […]
+However this earlier article […]